-The Murray Cod (Maccullochella peelii) population was lowest in 2022, though appeared to be increasing prior to this (Figure 6).
-Multiple size classes including mature and young-ofyear fish were caught in all six years, with a wide size range collected in 2022 (Figure 7).
-Since 2014, water for the environment has been delivered to Gunbower Creek to reduce water level fluctuations during the breeding period for Murray Cod, and to maintain winter base flows2 to enhance survival of juvenile fish over winter.
+The Murray Cod (Maccullochella peelii) population was lowest in 2022 and 2023, and has been reducing in size since 2019 (Figure 6).
+Multiple size classes including mature and young-of-year fish were caught in all seven years, except 2023 when no recruitment was detected.
+The 2023 size range percentage shows very low abundances of Murray Cod up to 40 cm (Figure 7).
+A blackwater event occurred in late 2022 (during the species' breeding season) with dead Murray Cod recorded.
+It is unknown if the juveniles were impacted at higher rates than other size classes.
+Rescues were undertaken, with some fish either transported out of the Gunbower Creek system or taken to the Arcadia fish hatchery and some subsequently returned to the creek when water quality improved, prior to NFRC sampling.
+Since 2014, water for the environment has been delivered to Gunbower Creek to reduce water level fluctuations during the breeding period for Murray Cod to enhance egg and larval survival, to maintain winter base flows and to enhance survival of juvenile fish over winter.
 Monitoring indicates that the provision of water for the environment is enhancing the survival of young-of-year fish, irrespective of them being stocked or being from natural recruitment.
+The lack of recruitment detected in 2023 is likely due to the blackwater event.

-Twenty thousand Murray Cod were stocked in 2016; 55,000 in 2017; 100,000 in early 2018 and 50,000 in late 2018; 115,690 in 2020 (of which 65,000 were in December) and 60,000 in January 2022.
+Stocking Twenty thousand Murray Cod were stocked in 2016; 55,000 in 2017; 100,000 in early 2018 and 50,000 in late 2018; 115,690 in 2020 (of which 65,000 were in December); 60,000 in January 2022; and 60,000 in February 2023.
 Murray Cod stocking started in 2001, with 20,000 stocked in most years until 2016.
 The exceptions to this are: 120,000 in 2012 and 80,000 in 2014.
 No Murray Cod were stocked in 2019.